Color theory is both the science and art of using color.

 We use social media every day, and the use of new networks and tactics for marketing is only going to grow.
 You need the right social media strategy.

-The way we interact with colors at the rate and speed of social media certainly impacts our decisions.
+How we interact with colors at the rate and speed of social media certainly impacts our decisions.

 There is something visually appealing about a cohesive feed, and there are several tools, tips, and ways to color-coordinate like a pro for your feed or grid.
-A simple tip is to start with a palette for four to five colors and play around with which ones will be your main color and which ones will be accents.
+A simple tip is to start with a palette for four to five colors and play around with which ones will be your main color and which will be accents.

-We have generally understood that colors on the cooler spectrum like blue and green may make people feel calm, trustful, or tranquil.
+We have generally understood that colors on the cooler spectrum, like blue and green, may make people feel calm, trustful, or tranquil.

 On the other hand, warm colors have been known to trigger a range of emotions, from anger and hostility to comfort and warmth.